simondankelmann/Bluetooth-LE-Spam/README.md

 This project focuses on utilizing the built-in Bluetooth Low Energy (BLE) functionality of Android smartphones to create Phantom Bluetooth Device Advertisements, similar to what is known, for instance, in the case of the Flipper Zero.
 While there are other apps available that provide similar functionality, the objective of this app is to enhance convenience and user-friendliness in the process.

 > **_NOTE:_**  This project is in its early stages of development.
 Contributions from anyone are welcome.
+So it really hit or miss there is not much we can do

 <h4><a href="https://discord.gg/x4e4Gma585">Join the Discord Server</a></h4>

 ## Requirements
 - Android 8.0 (API level 26) or later
 > If you don't know your API level visit [SDK Platform release notes](https://developer.android.com/tools/releases/platforms).
-You also can view your Android version in the settings app.
+You also can view your Android version in the in the Info tab in settings.

 ## Functionality
 ### Google Fast Pair